13 Surefire Ways To Make Sure Your Home Weather Station Fails And A Few Related Weather Misconceptions

 To put the record straight, both cold and warm fronts have the potential to bring cloudy and rainy weather with them.
-Their characteristics and impact they have on their environment, is what sets them apart however.
+Their characteristics and the impact they have on their environment, is what sets them apart, however.

 The arrival of a cold front is normally very abrupt, accompanied by heavy rains and stormy weather conditions, including strong winds and thunderstorms, which normally moves very quickly and can dissipate as quickly as it arrived.

 (This dramatic and violent nature of cold fronts helped to establish this strong association many people have formed between cold fronts and stormy wet weather.)